ballotboxcoin/bbx/README.md

 [![Build Status](https://travis-ci.org/Ballotbox-Project/Ballotbox.svg?branch=master)](https://travis-ci.org/Ballotbox-Project/Ballotbox) [![GitHub version](https://badge.fury.io/gh/Ballotbox-Project%2FBallotbox.svg)](https://badge.fury.io/gh/Ballotbox-Project%2FBallotbox)

 Ballotbox is an open source crypto-currency focused on fast private transactions using the Zerocoin protocol, with low transaction fees & environmental footprint.
-It utilizes the first ever anonymous proof of stake protocol, called zPoS, combined with regular PoS and masternodes for securing its network. zPoS incentivises using the privacy features available in Ballotbox by granting a higher block reward for zPoS over regular PoS and masternodes.
-In practice Ballotbox has between 4 to 10 times higher use of it's privacy features in comparison to other coins that combine public and private transactions.
-This is thanks to innovations like zPoS and integrating the Zerocoin protocol into light/mobile wallets, allowing for a complete and lightweight privacy protocol that can be used on the go.
-As well as security improvements like [deterministic generation of zBBX for easy backups.](https://www.reddit.com/r/ballotbox/comments/8gbjf7/how_to_use_deterministic_zerocoin_generation/)
-The goal of Ballotbox is to achieve a decentralized sustainable crypto currency with near instant full-time private transactions, fair governance and community intelligence.
+The principal objective of BBX is to champion the innovative use of efficient blockchain technology to ensure trusted, secure, fair and anonymous voting.
+Ballotbox (BBX) would enable people vote using blockchain technology.
+BBX guarantees a system of trusted, secure and anonymous voting on the blockchain.
 - Anonymized transactions & consensus using the [_Zerocoin Protocol_](http://www.ballotbox.dev/zpiv) and [zPoS](https://ballotbox.dev/zpos/).
 - light/mobile wallet privacy using the [Zerocoin Light Node Protocol](https://ballotbox.dev/wp-content/uploads/2018/11/Zerocoin_Light_Node_Protocol.pdf)
 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftX_.
-- Decentralized blockchain voting utilizing Masternode technology to form a DAO.
-The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.
+- Decentralized voting utilizing bockchain technology to implement a trustless and irrevocable election result processing and declaration.
+The results of elections will be made instantly available for viewing in realtime globally on the BBX ballot explorer.

 More information at [ballotbox.dev](http://www.ballotbox.dev)
 ### Coin Specs